 Results: OFI was identified in 276 (5.94%) out of 4643 patients.
 The median age for patients with OFI was 49 compared to 42 in patients without OFI.
 Age, highest hospital care level, ISS, respiratory rate, systolic blood pressure, GCS, survival after 30 days and intubation were statistically significantly associated with OFI.

-Conclusion: Several patient level factors were found to be associated with OFI.
+Conclusion: Several patient level factors were found to be associated with OFI, indicating that patients with moderate to severe trauma are at the highest odds of OFI.
 Future research should focus on identifying reasons why these factors are associated with higher odds of OFI.

 Introduction

-Trauma is one of the leading causes of mortality and morbidity in all age groups [1,2].
+Trauma is one of the leading causes of mortality and morbidity in all age groups globally [1,2].
 There are approximately 4.5 million global deaths each year due to trauma [3], and it is one of the top contributors to disease burden worldwide, measured by disability-adjusted life years [4,5].
-Trauma is also resource-intensive as one of the most common reasons for Critical Care Unit admission [6].
+Trauma is also resource-intensive as one of the most common reasons for critical care unit admission [6].

-According to Donabedian’s quality of care model, improvements in the structure of care, for instance resources, competence and application of procedural protocols should lead to improvement in clinical processes (such as interventions performed by health care provider) which in turn would lead to improvement in patient outcome [7].
-The structure of care and clinical process together constitutes trauma system performance.
-There are quite a few methods for improvement in trauma, the multidisciplinary morbidity and mortality review process is however the mainstay for trauma care quality improvement [8].
+The quality of trauma care can be expressed using Donabedian’s quality of care framework, in which improved structures and clinical processes improve patient outcomes [7].
+There are several methods to improve the quality of trauma care, with multidisciplinary morbidity and mortality review being one of the key methods to address all three components of Donabedian’s framwork [8].

-The process identifies preventable deaths and opportunities for improvement (OFI) in the structure and clinical processes of the trauma care in each patient case.
+The morbidity and mortality review aims to identify opportunities for improvement (OFI) in the structure and clinical processes of the trauma care and to assess the preventability of deaths of specific patient cases.

 Preventable death rates range between four and 60% across different settings and countries [9–13].
 The rate of OFI in trauma deaths range between 20 and 76% [11,14,15] The most common OFI relate to airway management, management of traumatic brain injury, fluid replacement, delays in prehospital transport and delays to surgery [9,13,16,17].
 However, the rate of OFI cannot be directly compared between institutions as the process to select patients and the definition of OFI may differ in the trauma quality improvement process.